Scott Erickson: Baltimore Orioles

-In 1999, Erickson went 15-12 with a 4.81 ERA while leading the league in shutouts (3).
+In 1999, Erickson went 15–12 with a 4.81 ERA while leading the league in shutouts (3).
 He also led the majors in ground balls induced with 454.

-On March 3, 2000, Erickson had bone chips removed from his elbow and was out of action eight weeks.
+On March 3, 2000, Erickson had bone chips removed from his elbow, and was out of action eight weeks.
 Erickson made 16 starts for the Orioles in 2000.
 He was hampered by the nagging elbow issue and visited the disabled list twice, the second one being a season ending elbow injury.
 After over 2000 innings pitched, the elbow injury caused him to miss the entire 2001 season.
 Erickson returned in 2002, becoming the first pitcher to start Opening Day after missing an entire season.
 That season, he made 28 starts, pitching 160.2 innings.
 In 2003, Erickson suffered a torn labrum and missed the entire 2003 season.

 Later career

 In 2004, Erickson signed a minor league deal with the New York Mets.
-After two starts, he was traded to the Texas Rangers.
+Set back by injury, he made his Mets' debut in July, then was traded to the Texas Rangers at the July 31 deadline.

 He was in the starting rotation for the Los Angeles Dodgers in 2005.

 Erickson signed a deal with the New York Yankees on February 16, 2006.
-He was released by the Yankees on June 19 and retired from baseball at the beginning of the 2007 season.
+He was released by the Yankees on June 19, and officially retired from baseball at the beginning of the 2007 season.